code-saturne/code_saturne/salome/cfd_study/doc/tutorial/saturne.rst

 verify **create MESH directory** is checked.

 The new study directory with the new case is created with its sub directories and files.
-Move the mesh file *Pipe.med* in the directoty MESH of the sudy.
+Move the mesh file *Pipe.med* in the directoty MESH of the study.

-- The **Object Browser** reflects the study structure on the directory :
+- The **Object Browser** reflects the study structure on the directory:

   .. image:: images/T_PIPE/t-pipe-browser.png
     :align: center